You can download this information as a printable pdf:

 Tel 0113 887 2477 (local-rate charges)

-The Market Place offers a range of services to young people in Leeds aged 13-25 years old for mental health and sexual needs and to provide support in times of crisis.
+The Market Place offers a range of services to young people in Leeds aged 11-25 years old for mental health and sexual needs and to provide support in times of crisis.
 All services are free and confidential.
-The Market Place have regular drop-in sessions when you won't need an appointment to see a youth worker and can get some support for any issue that's affecting you.
+The Market Place has drop-in sessions every day of the week (times vary) when you won't need an appointment to see a youth worker and can get some support for any issue that's affecting you.
 If you're interested in accessing one-to-one support or counselling, you need to first book an 'Intro session.'
 Intro sessions are limited - call The Market Place to find out more or come to a drop-in session.
 Intro sessions are your opportunity to find out about services and discuss what support you feel you need.

 NHS 111 is the NHS non-emergency number.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.
 They will ask you a series of questions to assess your symptoms and immediately direct you to the best medical care for you or someone you are concerned about.
 Open 24 hours every day.